Credit Reporting Policy

 We collect credit information from customers either by telephone, in person or in documentation such as an application form (which may be an online application).
 We may also collect credit information when you make a request or enquiry of us.

-We also collect credit information from publicly available sources or third parties, such as a referee provided by you, a credit reporting body or other credit provider, an insurer of your property, or a person selling your debt to us or engaging us to collect the debt.
+We also collect credit information from publicly available sources or third parties, such as a referee provided by you, a credit reporting body or

 We will hold credit information and credit eligibility information in secure electronic and physical files.